ghc/ghc/docs/users_guide/ghci.rst

    single: .ghci; file
    single: startup; files, GHCi

-When it starts, unless the ``-ignore-dot-ghci`` flag is given, GHCi reads and executes commands from the following files, in this order, if they exist:
+When it starts, unless the :ghc-flag:`-ignore-dot-ghci` flag is given, GHCi reads and executes commands from the following files, in this order, if they exist: